iron-io/docs/mq/reference/api/index.md

 ## Get Info About a Message Queue

-Get general information about the queue.
+This call gets general information about the queue.

 ### Endpoint